|

 to Baltimore – I last saw him at Ft.
 Bragg was October 13, 1942

 and the next time I saw him 3 years all but 2 days later.
+We decided to

 take a real honeymoon (the first was a 3 day trip to New York.)